 Hopfield nets can be used to solve various classes of problems.
 We've already mentioned memory and recall.
 They can be used for error correction, as content addressable memories (as in linear autoassociative recall in the reconstruction of missing information), and constraint satisfaction.

-Consider the latter case.
 Energy can be thought of as a measure of constraint satisfaction--when all the constraints are satisfied, the energy is lowest.
 In this case, one usually wants to find the absolute least global energy.
 In contrast, for memory applications, we want to find local minima in the energy.
 Below, we give an example of a Hopfield net which tries to simultaneously satisfy several constraints to solve a random dot stereogram.
-In this case, if E(V) ends up in a local minimum, that is usually not a good solution.
-Later we will learn ways to get out of local minimum for constraint satisfaction problems.

-Basic structure
+■ Basic structure

-The (discrete) Hopfield network structure consists of TLUs, essentially McCulloch-Pitts model neurons, connected to each other.
+The network structure consists of TLUs, essentially McCulloch-Pitts model neurons, connected to each other.
 To follow Hopfield's notation, let T{ij} be the synaptic weight from neuron j to neuron i.
 Let V_i be the activity level (zero or one) of unit i.

-In Hopfield's analysis, neurons do not connect to themselves--the connection matrix T has a zero diagonal.
+In Hopfield's analysis, neurons do not connect to themselves--connection matrix has zero diagonal.
 Further, the connection matrix is symmetric.